 - a.
-Whenever the executive has vetoed any legislation and returned it to the Senate, that legislation may be added to the agenda under Vetoed Legislation by the Replacement and Agenda committee after the Judiciary Committee has re-evaluated the legislation on the established criteria and will be debated pursuant to this section. - b.
-The executive who vetoed the bill will have three minutes to explain the reasoning behind the veto to the Senate; alternately, the Senate President will read a statement from the executive who vetoed the bill not to exceed three minutes.
+Whenever the Student Body President has vetoed any legislation and returned it to the Senate, that legislation may be added to the agenda under Vetoed Legislation by the Replacement and Agenda Committee after the Judiciary Committee has re-evaluated the legislation on the established criteria and will be debated pursuant to this section. - b.
+The Student Body President will have three minutes to explain the reasoning behind the veto to the Senate; alternately, the Senate President will read a statement from the executive not to exceed three minutes.
 Following this, the bill's authors and sponsors will have three minutes to again present the bill and respond to the executive veto. - c.
-Following the presentation period, five minutes will be allowed for nondebatable technical questions of the bill's authors and sponsors or of the executive who vetoed the legislation. - i.
+Following the presentation period, five minutes will be allowed for nondebatable technical questions for the bill's authors and sponsors or for the Student Body President. - i.
 A non-debatable technical question will be any question that can be answered with "yes," "no," or a known fact. - ii.
 The bill's authors and sponsors or the executive may not be compelled to answer a question. - iii.
 The question period may be extended by a majority vote. - iv.
 If there are no questions to be asked, the Senate will move into debate. - d.
 Following the question period, there will be a period of pro/con debate, with pro being in support of overriding the veto and con in support of sustaining the veto. - i.
 Debate will be structured with three rounds of alternating con and pro with three minutes per side per round, followed by one round of four minutes per side. - ii.
-Any Senator may yield his or her debate time to a specific Senator or to like-minded speakers. - iii.
+Any Senator may yield their debate time to a specific Senator or to likeminded speakers. - iii.
 Debate may be limited or extended by a two-thirds vote so long as each side is afforded an equal amount of time. - iv.
-If a Senator's speech is hostile to the side whose time he/she is using, that Senator will be issued a warning for disruptive conduct and any time used by that speech will be returned to the clock. - v.
+If a Senator's speech is hostile to the side whose time they are using, that Senator will be issued a warning for disruptive conduct and any time used by that speech will be returned to the clock. - v.
 If, during the course of debate, it is deemed necessary to return to a question period, the Senate may do so with a majority vote.
 The question period will again last for five minutes, then moving back into debate with all debate times being reset.